 What worked best?
 All of the above.
 The researchers reported that all the participants, no matter which of the four exercise plans they followed, lost significant amounts of weight; their body mass index (BMI) decreased, as did their waist circumferences and total body fat.
 They all saw significant increases in lean body mass.

-He also emphasizes the need for variety in your workouts.
-The more you vary the intensity, duration, and even type of exercise (walking, jogging, biking, swimming, hiking) the more physically challenging each workout will be and the more calories you will burn.
-Further, the more you alternate the types of exercise you do, the less likely you are to suffer from repetitive stress injuries.
+The Spanish results are interesting and show that regular exercise really does enhance weight loss efforts.
+Fitness expert Dan Bornstein emphasizes the need for variety in your workouts.
+The more you vary the intensity, duration and even the type of exercise you do (walking, jogging, biking, swimming, hiking) the more physically challenging each workout will be and the more calories you will burn.
+Further, the more you vary the types of exercise you perform, the less likely you are to suffer from repetitive stress injuries.

 Andrew Weil, M.D.

 A portion of the original material created by Weil Lifestyle on DrWeil.com (specifically, all question and answer-type articles in the Dr. Weil Q&A Library) is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.